 Codes and Frequencies

-Information was collected on up to four plans per family; for 2004 forward, only data for plans one and two are publicly available.
-Users may want to also use the related variables HIP2OUT, HIP3OUT, and HIP4OUT.
-Users may also want to use the variable HIPOUTR, a recoded variable created by the IPUMS NHIS staff that indicates whether the respondent had any plan paid for by someone outside the household.
+Information was collected on up to four plans per family until 2019; for 2004-2018, only data for plans one and two are publicly available.
+Users may want to see the related variables HIP2OUT, HIP3OUT, and HIP4OUT.

+IPUMS NHIS has also created the variable HIPOUTR, which indicates whether the respondent had any plan paid for by someone outside the household.

 During the course of data editing, the NCHS discovered errors in the responses to questions about insurance coverage.
 This might be shown, for example, by a mismatch between the verbatim name of an insurance plan and the type of insurance coverage the person selected from the categories on the card.
-The NCHS created a series of recoded insurance variables which are edited to correct for respondents' mistakes of insurance information.
-The NCHS strongly advisesanalysts to use these recoded insurance variables as a more reliable source of information about the types of insurance coverage than is provided by respondents' original and unedited answers about their insurance type.
+The NCHS created a series of recoded insurance variables, which are edited to correct for mistakenly reported insurance information.
+The NCHS strongly advises analysts to use these recoded insurance variables as a more reliable source of information about the types of insurance coverage than is provided by respondents' original and unedited answers about their insurance type.
 See HIPRIVATEE for a list of the recoded health insurance variables.

-- 1997-2013; 2014 2015 2016 2017 2018: Persons with private health insurance plans.
+- 1997-2018: Persons with private health insurance plans.